-At Key Stages 1 and 2, the national curriculum for Science includes teaching about the main external parts of the body and changes to the human body as it grows from birth to old age, including puberty (please see more information under Sex Education below).
+At Key Stages 1 and 2, the national curriculum for Science includes teaching about the biological facts relating to parts of the body, human growth, life cycles, puberty, reproduction and ageing.

 The national curriculum for Computing (ICT) aims to ensure that all pupils can understand and apply the fundamental principles and concepts of computer science, including logic, algorithms and data representation.
 It also covers e-safety, with progression in the content to reflect the different and escalating risks that young people face as they get older.
 This includes how to use technology safely, responsibly, respectfully and securely, how to keep personal information private, and where to go for help and support.